uhppoted/uhppoted-app-wild-apricot/README.md

 ```
 _Notes:_

 1. The card associated with a member has access to a door if access has been `granted` and NOT `revoked`.
-If a card's door access has been both granted and revoked then it will not have access e.g. a _Slytherin_ student could have access to the _Great Hall_, unless of course he/she is a known associate of _Voldemort_.
+If a card's door access has been both granted and revoked then it will not have access e.g. a _Slytherin_ student could have access to the _Great Hall_, unless of course he/she is a known associate of
+_He Who Shall Not Be Named_.

 2. To grant time based access to a door:
    ```
    record.Grant("Kitchen:100");
    ```
+   (_where `100` is a predefined time profile_).

-3. The grules file must have markers at the start and end of the file as a basic validity check for downloaded files e.g. Google Drive
+3. The _grules_ file must have markers at the start and end of the file as a basic validity check for downloaded files e.g. Google Drive
    shares occasionally download as empty files without error (ref. https://github.com/uhppoted/uhppoted-app-wild-apricot/issues/2)

    - The first non-blank line should be